All-Hands-AI/OpenHands/docs/modules/usage/how-to/openshift-example.md

-# Use OpenHands in OpenShift/K8S
+# Kubernetes

-There are different ways this can be accomplished.
+There are different ways you might run OpenHands on Kubernetes or OpenShift.
 This guide goes through one possible way:
 1. Create a PV "as a cluster admin" to map workspace_base data and docker directory to the pod through the worker node
 2. Create a PVC to be able to mount those PVs to the pod
 3. Create a pod which contains two containers; the OpenHands and Sandbox containers